hantsy/spring6-sandbox/docs/jakarta-data.md

 </dependencies>
 ```

-Expose a Hibernate `StatelessSession` bean.
+Declare a Hibernate `StatelessSession` as bean.

 ```java
 @Configuration